googleapis/nodejs-logging-bunyan/README.md

 logger.info({labels: {someKey: 'some value'}}, 'test log message');
 ```

-All the label values must be strings for this promotion to work.
+All the label values must be strings for this automatic promotion to work.
+Otherwise the labels are left in the payload.

 ### Formatting Request Logs